 Goal: align visual concepts (lesion, restoration, prosthesis, anatomy) with their referents in text.
 Multimodal, but vision stays frozen: what gets updated via LoRA is the aligner, the layer that projects visual features into the language space.

-The data for this stage is 1,908 hand-verified image-caption pairs, filtered from an initial set of ~11,000 pairs generated with Claude Sonnet over ~5,700 images from our own corpus.
+The data for this stage is around two thousand hand-verified image-caption pairs, filtered from a substantially larger initial set of automatically generated pairs over thousands of images from our own corpus.
 The filtering discarded captions with low correlation to the visual content: to align concept and image, the quality of the pair matters far more than the quantity.

 It’s a deliberately short stage, a matter of minutes, given how small the data is.
 Its job isn’t to teach the model to talk about images, but to anchor Stage 1’s clinical vocabulary to visual representations, so the following SFT starts from a coherent multimodal base.